Why Did My Site's Google Ranking Drop?

 See Website Canonicalization Repair article for details.

-- Broken links: If one of your internal pages is critical to your site's
+- Broken links: If one of your internal pages is critical to your website's

 success - either for its ability to draw traffic by its high search engine ranking or